 How to Get Involved with BLAST

 Want your camp to participate?
-Fill in this form.
+Fill out this form for BRC 2023.
 BLAST volunteers will review your application, then provide support in creating viable sustainability solutions for your camp.
 Join the BLAST Group in Hive to participate and learn about upcoming community events.
 If you’re on playa in 2022, drop by PlayAlchemist (Esplanade & 10:00) Tuesday for an afternoon and evening of inspiring talks about Burning Man’s regenerative future.